buchijw/JTVAE-GA/moses/README.md

-# The MOSES dataset
+# The MOSES datasets

-The MOSES dataset is taken from https://github.com/molecularsets/moses.
+The MOSES datasets were taken from https://github.com/molecularsets/moses.
 Please follow their document to install `molsets` package.

 ## Training dataset

-1,584,663 SMILES are taken from MOSES training dataset and canonicalized using `RDKit` package.
+1,584,663 SMILES were taken from MOSES training dataset and canonicalized using `RDKit` package.

 `moses_prop.csv` contains SMILES and penalized logP values of the training dataset.